scylladb/scylladb/docs/system_keyspace.md

     PRIMARY KEY ((keyspace_name, table_name), sstable_name, cell_size, partition_key, clustering_key, column_name)
 ) WITH CLUSTERING ORDER BY (sstable_name ASC, cell_size DESC, partition_key ASC, clustering_key ASC, column_name ASC)
 ~~~

+Note that a collection is just one cell.
+There is no information about
+the size of each collection element.

 ### Example usage